Hove Church: History

 After the church was closed, it was put up for sale with the intent that the new owners would demolish the old building.
-The architect Peter Andreas Blix (1831–1901) bought the church in 1880 and restored the church between 1883-1888.
+The architect Peter Andreas Blix (1831–1901) bought the church in 1880 and restored the church between 1883 and 1888.
 Blix's goal was to finish the stone church to its original conditions.
 Soapstone for repairing the walls were brought from the old soapstone quarry in the municipality.
 Just as when he renovated the nearby Hopperstad Stave Church, Blix removed all the fixtures that were not from the Middle Ages.
 On the exterior Blix built up a large stone tower on the old base of the tower (it had been a wooden tower from 1600 until the 1880s).
 It is uncertain whether the church had a wood or a stone tower originally.
 Blix died in 1901 and he is buried under the floor of the church.
 He owned the church until his death, and bequeathed it to his brother who then gave it to the state.

 The church is still owned by the state, and it is administered by the Society for the Preservation of Ancient Norwegian Monuments.
 Although it is no longer regularly used by the parish for worship services, it is used for special occasions such as weddings or funerals.
 Since 2017, the annual Nynorsk Church Music Festival (Nynorsk kyrkjemusikkfestival) has been hosted at the church, with daily Choral Evensong in the English/Anglican tradition, sung by a small chamber choir from England, under the direction of James Reed, a former Cantor in the municipality.